 Step # 5: Convert your List into Profits

 Online stores can send special discounts and deals to get some quick sales.
 Local businesses can announce clearance sale or send discount vouchers to get walk-in customers.

-Targeted advertisements can be twice as effective as the ones that doesn’t use any kind of targeting.
+Targeted advertisements can be twice as effective compared to non-target ads.

-All subscribers list will have users coming from different age groups, locations, or income level.
+All subscriber lists will have users from different age groups, locations, or income level.
 Trying to convince all of them with the same message is not a smart idea.
 Sending the right message to the right people is important.
 Segmentation allows you to send precisely targeted emails.

-Google once tested 41 shade s of blue to see which shade gets the most clicks.
-The best way to improve your results is testing different variations and identifying the most effective ones.
+Google once tested 41 shades of blue to see which shade gets the most clicks.
+The best way to improve your results is by testing different variations and identifying the most effective ones.